21 Savage cleared to legally travel abroad with plans of international performance in London

 Savage’s lawyer, Charles Kuck, told The Associated Press in a statement Friday that his client has officially become a permanent U.S. resident and may now go overseas.
 He cleared a major traveling hurdle after being taken into custody by U.S. Immigration and Customs Enforcement agents in Georgia in 2019.

-Kuck said the Grammy-nominated artist followed “all applicable immigration laws since his initial detention by ICE.”
+Kuck said the Grammy winner followed “all applicable immigration laws since his initial detention by ICE.”

 “His immigration court proceedings have now been terminated and he is a lawful permanent resident of the United States with the freedom to travel internationally,” Kuck said.